jjmaldonis/3dft/README.md

+####Paramfile setup:
+The first line should be the input modelfile

+The second line should be the number of spots to be run

+Thereafter, you specify each spot with four lines:

+1) basename for the output spot files (e.g. t1_spot1_)

+2) xmin xmax xcenter # The center positions should be specified with as much accuracy as possible, and they do not need to match the number of pixels being used in the IFT

+3) ymin ymax ycenter

+4) zmin zmax zcenter

 ####Operation of analysis:
 The run-times discussed here are based on using 256 pixels.
 If you are using more, you will have to do more on aci by submitting jobs.